kiegroup/jbpm-work-items/long-running-rest-workitem/README.md

 ## Heart-beat

 Hearth-beat monitor is integrated in the execute-rest sub-process.
 It is enabled by setting the `heartbeatTimeout` variable.
-When enabled a remote task have to periodically notify the process that the task is still running.
+When enabled a remote task has to periodically notify the process that the task is still running.
 The url to send the beat is provided by the system variables `system.heartBeatUrl` and `system.heartBeatMethod` that can be used in the remote task invocation template.